Digging for the Truth about Navicular Disease (and Syndrome) 12-28-05 Pete Ramey

 Continued toe-first landing also stresses and tears the attachment of the impar ligament (the attachment of P3 and navicular bone).
 The navicular bone is a part of the articulating surface of the joint between P2 and P3.
 When the horse lands on its toes, the weight of the horse then slams back into the navicular bone as the heels rock down.
 This constantly tears away at the impar ligament.
 80% of the blood supply to the navicular bone goes through the impar ligament.
 Bowker blames a loss of circulation through the impar ligament for many of the navicular bone changes (holes, a porous nature or lollipop lesions), as well as the attempts to repair this attachment leaving ossifications on P3 and the navicular bone.

-Dr. Bowker has also found that the bone loss often diagnosed as navicular disease is the result of a lack of natural pressure (think of the bone loss suffered by astronauts during extended stays in space) in the region from continued toe-first landing, and Dr. Bowker is consistently finding much more damage to the coffin bone in navicular horses, with 40-60% bone loss in P3 being common before navicular remodeling begins.
-Specifically he blames peripheral loading, or loading the walls only without the aid of natural sole support and toe-first landings.
-Either situation robs P3 of the natural pressure it requires to maintain health and function.
+Dr. Bowker has also found that one type of bone loss often diagnosed as navicular disease is the result of a lack of natural pressure (think of the bone loss suffered by astronauts during extended stays in space) in the region from continued toe-first landing, and Dr. Bowker is consistently finding much more damage to the coffin bone in navicular horses, with 40-60% loss of mass of P3 being common before any navicular remodeling begins.
+Specifically he blames peripheral loading, or loading the walls only without the aid of natural sole support and toe-first landings for this type of damage.
+Either situation robs P3 of the natural pressure it requires to maintain health, mass and function.

-The result of this unnatural movement and loss of natural energy dissipation, is the fact that most people think that it is normal for horses to have joint or back problems, and just be plain old by the time they reach ten years of age.
-The truth is that horses in nature are healthy and vibrant on average at least three times longer than in domestication [Jaime Jackson].
-One of the big causes of this dramatic difference is the wear and tear we put on their bodies with the very unnatural movement we are talking about here.
+The result of this unnatural movement and loss of natural energy dissipation, is the fact that most people (incorrectly) think that it is perfectly normal for horses to have joint or back problems, and just be plain old by the time they reach ten years of age.
+One of the big causes of this is the wear and tear we put on their bodies with the very unnatural, compensative movement we are talking about here.

-I don’t mind debating “shod versus barefoot” with people (Ha, I'm a boot and pad man anyway).
-An educated farrier can come up with compelling arguments for shoeing horses and a spirited debate keeps my juices flowing.
+I don’t mind debating “shod versus barefoot” with people (Ha, I'm a boot and pad man anyway, and can debate the "barefooters" just as fiercely).
+An educated farrier can come up with plenty of compelling arguments for keeping horses shod and a spirited debate keeps my juices flowing.
 However, in light of modern research on hoof development and the old research on the causes of navicular pathology, I humbly think that veterinarians should step in and throw a raging fit if someone shoes a horse before the development of the internal structures of the foot is complete!
 At five-seven years old?
 Let's talk about it.